About the GHPP

 - The number of GHPP projects increases to 35.

-- The DZK is added as a recipient institution.
+- The DZK comes on board as a partner from Germany.

 -